TripleLLL9/TripleLLL9/README.md

 - 👀 I’m interested in learning new coding and other kinds of technology.
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me.
-E-Mail me at liamleer012@gmail.com
+E-Mail me at: (CONFIDENTIAL)
 <!---
 TripleLLL9/TripleLLL9 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.